theredwuster/PEMPal/README.md

 The application uses the CardinalKit FHIR standard to provide a shared repository for data exchanged between different modules using the FHIR standard.
 You can learn more about the CardinalKit standards-based software architecture in the CardinalKit documentation.
 # Build and Run the Application
 You can build and run the application using Xcode by opening up the PEMPal.1.0.xcodeproj
-# Views
-Onboarding View
-name
-Reason why is because…xyz article correlated with long covid Reason why we asked for this information

-Home page–Showing heart rate etc for important

-Justification for button and etc.
-Resets to 0 on button

-Help menu
-Update profile–nomrally weight and height might change

 # Dependencies
 Xcode